 Children, this is your page.
 Check it out for news and competitions....we want to hear what you have to say!

-The school has purchased some new software for the children to use both at home and at school.
+We have purchased software for the children to use both at home and at school.
 There are lots of fun activities to keep them busy and improve their computing, maths and reading skills.
 The children have been given a login for each website.
 If you have any problems logging in, contact your child's teacher or another member of staff (Mr Muschamp and Mrs Foan are the experts!)